element-hq/hydrogen-web/doc/impl-thoughts/RECONNECTING.md

 # TODO

- - finish (Base)ObservableValue
+ - DONE: finish (Base)ObservableValue
     - put in own file
-    - add waitFor
+    - add waitFor (won't this leak if the promise never resolves?)
     - decide whether we want to inherit (no?)
  - cleanup Reconnector with recent changes, move generic code, make imports work
  - add SyncStatus as ObservableValue of enum in Sync